Kkevsterrr/geneva_website/content/posts/china-censors-esni/esni.md

 The program sends ClientHellos with ESNI both inside-out and outside-in, while capturing traffic on both sides for analysis.
-The servers to which we send ClientHellos complete the TCP handshake, but they do not send any data packets back to the client, nor do  they are first to close the connection.
+The servers to which we send ClientHellos complete the TCP handshake, but they do not send any data packets back to the client, nor are they first to close the connection.
 All experiments were conducted between July 30th and August 6st.

 ## Details About the Blocking